Caripson/ProML/docs/ci_cd_friendly.md

 *   **Zero-Downtime:** The application can now load and start using the new prompt version (`@1.4.0`) without any service interruption.
 *   **Rollback:** Because the packages are versioned, if the new prompt causes unforeseen issues in production, the system can be instantly rolled back to the previous version (`@1.3.0`).

-By making PromptLang inherently CI/CD-friendly, it elevates prompt engineering from a manual, ad-hoc activity to a mature, automated, and reliable engineering discipline.
+By making ProML inherently CI/CD-friendly, it elevates prompt engineering from a manual, ad-hoc activity to a mature, automated, and reliable engineering discipline.